AdobeDocs/campaign-web.en/help/v8/reporting/campaign-reports-email.md

 ## Delivery summary {#delivery-summary-email}

+>[!CONTEXTUALHELP]
+>id="acw_campaign_reporting_deliveries_overview"
+>title="Delivery overview"
+>abstract="The Delivery Overview provides key performance indicators (KPIs) that give detailed information about how your visitors engage with your email delivery."

 ### Delivery overview {#delivery-summary-email-ovv}

 The **[!UICONTROL Delivery Overview]** report provides key performance indicators (KPIs) that give detailed information about how your visitors engage with your email delivery.
 Metrics are detailed below.